amarmer/Lambda-Metaprogramming-LMP/README.md

 )(IntegralConstant<0>(), std::tuple<>());
 ```

-It would be usefull in C++ to have keyword `lambda` which allows to refer to a lambda function from inside the function<br/>
+It would be usefull in C++ to have keyword `lambda` which allows to refer to a lambda function from inside the function,<br/>
-(similar to keyword `this` inside a class).
+similar to the keyword `this` inside a class.<br/>
 Then there would be no need to use `RecursiveLambda` and code above could look like:
 ```C++
 auto reversedTpl = [&tpl](auto index, const auto& curTpl) {
   if constexpr(index < TupleSize<decltype(tpl)>())